-- Codes All projects must demonstrate compliance with all applicable State and local building codes, which includes the latest version of the Building and Energy Code and the accessibility code incorporated by the Maryland Codes Administration into the Maryland Building Performance Standards (MBPS). - Accessibility All projects, regardless of the source of funding, must comply with UFAS and any other applicable laws or requirements, including without limitation Section 504 of the Rehabilitation Act of 1973 (Section 504), the regulations implementing Section 504 at 24 CFR Part 8, the Americans with Disabilities Act (ADA), and the 2010 ADA Standards (as modified by HUD). - 3.
-Energy Consultant Provide a certification that the project, if funded, will employ a Residential Energy Services Network (RESNET) Certified Home Energy Rating System (HERS) rater for new construction projects, or a RESNET Certified HERS rater or Building Performance Institute (BPI) Certified Professional (Multifamily Building Analyst or Envelope Professional) for rehabilitation projects to work with the Development Team using accepted practices and levels of professional care to achieve applicant- stated energy goals, DHCD requirements, and the State's adopted energy codes.
-If the project is funded, the certified energy professional must be engaged to review and verify the design, provide construction quality assurance, and perform necessary in-progress performance testing and evaluation.
+- Codes All projects must demonstrate compliance with all applicable State and local building codes, which includes the latest version of the Building and Energy Code and the accessibility code incorporated by the Maryland Codes Administration into the Maryland Building Performance Standards (MBPS). - 2.
+Accessibility All projects, regardless of the source of funding, must comply with UFAS and any other applicable laws or requirements, including without limitation Section 504 of the Rehabilitation Act of 1973 (Section 504), the regulations implementing Section 504 at 24 CFR Part 8, the Americans with Disabilities Act (ADA), and the 2010 ADA Standards (as modified by HUD).
+Provide a certification that the project, if funded, will employ a building accessibility consultant to work with the Development Team to ensure accessibility compliance as listed above.

-- 4. Pest Management The project must implement an integrated pest management program equivalent to the HUD Healthy Homes Initiative upon completion. - 5.
+- 3. Energy Consultant Provide a certification that the project, if funded, will employ a Residential Energy Services Network (RESNET) Certified Home Energy Rating System (HERS) rater for new construction projects, or a RESNET Certified HERS rater or Building Performance Institute (BPI) Certified Professional (Multifamily Building Analyst or Envelope Professional) for rehabilitation projects to work with the Development Team using accepted practices and levels of professional care to achieve applicant- stated energy goals, DHCD requirements, and the State's adopted energy codes.
+If the project is funded, the certified energy professional must be engaged to review and verify the design, provide construction quality assurance, and perform necessary in-progress performance testing and evaluation. - 4.
+Pest Management The project must implement an integrated pest management program equivalent to the HUD Healthy Homes Initiative upon completion. - 5.
 Roofing High performance roofing specified for durability must be used for new construction projects and when roofing is replaced for rehabilitation projects.
 Warranties must equal or exceed twenty (20) years for flat roofs and thirty (30) years for pitched shingled roofs. - 6.
-Doors - Heavy (i.e. eighteen (18) tominimum twenty (20) gauge) metal, solid core wood, or top quality foam filled fiberglass must be used for entry doors; unit entrance doors must have durable frames and hardware for exterior entry; minimum twenty-two (22) gauge materials must be used for interior unit entry doors. - 7.
+Doors Heavy (i.e. minimum twenty (20) gauge) metal, solid core wood, or top quality foam filled fiberglass must be used for entry doors; unit entrance doors must have durable frames and hardware for exterior entry; minimum twenty-two (22) gauge materials must be used for interior unit entry doors. - 7.
 Laundry Laundry facilities must be adequate for the project and located for safe, convenient access.
 There must be a minimum of one (1) washer and dryer for every fourteen (14) units in family projects and one (1) washer and dryer for every twenty-five (25) units in elderly projects.
 A common or shared laundry room must include, at a minimum, a utility sink, folding table, and seating.
-Additionally, the common-laundry room should have a means to drain should an overflow occur, dryers vented to the exterior, and must meet all ADA state and federal accessibility requirements.
+Additionally, the laundry room should have a means to drain should an overflow occur, dryers vented to the exterior, and must meet all state and federal accessibility requirements.
 For in-unit laundry rooms, side by side units are preferred. - 8.
 Internet All projects must have the capacity for high-speed Internet in each unit or in a community space.
 Internet service provided in each unit may be the responsibility of the tenant.
-If service is to be provided in community spaces, the services provided must include any necessary computer hardware and software, as well as connections, and allow reasonable accommodation during evenings and weekends for tenant work and academic schedules. - 9.
-Installation All products and materials must be installed in accordance with the manufacturer's installation instructions. - 9.10.
-Electric Vehicle Charging All projects must provide and install at least one (1) dual level two (2) or higher electric vehicle (EV) charging station.
-Parking spaces with access to EV charging stations shall be labeled for their intended use for electric vehicle charging.
-In addition, the EV charging stations shall be on the accessible path and provide convenient access to residents.
-Where individual driveways are provided, the charging station shall be centrally located.
+If service is to be provided in community spaces, the services provided must include any necessary computer hardware and software, as well as connections, and allow reasonable accommodation during evenings and weekends for tenant work and academic schedules.